 - rtpproxy.allow\userspace\only: Enable/Disable the user space failover for rtpengine (yes means enable).
 By default rtpengine works in kernel space. - rtpproxy.cdr\logging\facility: If set, rtpengine will produce a CDR-like syslog line after each call finishes.
-Must be set to a valid syslog facility string (such as daemon or local0). - rtpproxy.control\tos: If set to something other than 0, the port used for the control messages is configured to use the given TOS. - rtpproxy.delete\delay: After a call finishes, rtpengine will wait this many seconds before cleaning up resources.
+Must be set to a valid syslog facility string (such as daemon or local0). - rtpproxy.control\tos: If higher than 0, the control messages port uses the configured ToS (Type of Service) bits.
+See the QoS section below for details. - rtpproxy.delete\delay: After a call finishes, rtpengine will wait this many seconds before cleaning up resources.
 Useful for possible late branched calls. - rtpproxy.dtls\passive: If enabled, rtpengine will always advertise itself as a passive role in DTLS setup.
 Useful in WebRTC scenarios if used behind NAT. - rtpproxy.final\timeout: If set, any calls lasting longer than this many seconds will be terminated, no matter the circumstances. - rtpproxy.firewall\iptables\chain: If set, rtpengine will create an iptables rule for each individual media port opened in this chain. - rtpproxy.graphite.interval: Interval in seconds between sending updates to the Graphite server. - rtpproxy.graphite.prefix: Graphite keys will be prefixed with this string.
 Must include a separator character (such as a trailing dot) if one should be used. - rtpproxy.graphite.server: Graphite server to send periodic statistics updates to.
 Disabled if set to an empty string.
 Must be in format IP:port or hostname:port. - rtpproxy.log\level: Verbosity of log messages.
 The default 6 logs everything except debug messages.
 Increase to 7 to log everything, or decrease to make logging more quiet. - rtpproxy.maxport: Maximum port used by rtpengine for RTP traffic. - rtpproxy.minport: Minimum port used by rtpengine for RTP traffic.